cardinalby/gozig/README.md

 Original idea and implementation is from [zigtool](https://github.com/dosgo/zigtool)

+This tool is used in [go-build-everywhere](https://github.com/cardinalby/go-build-everywhere) toolset.

 # Targets support
 `linux`, `windows`, `darwin` and `wasm` targets are supported.

+# Platform-specific flags
+To add MacOS SDK path use `GOZIG_OSX_SDK` env variable (will be used for `darwin` builds).

 ## Installation